 Lead scoring types

-Now you understand the importance of lead scoring, you’re probably wondering how exactly to categorize these leads.
-You can take several approaches to lead scoring types, which will be based on the nature, size, and goals of your business.
+Now that you understand the importance of lead scoring, you’re probably wondering how exactly to categorize these leads.
+You can take several approaches to lead scoring, depending on the nature, size, and goals of your business.

 Manual lead scoring involves teams manually assessing certain criteria to give leads a numerical or qualitative label.
 These criteria might include factors like demographics, engagement, and behavior, including: